Closing Costs Guide · Value-First Home Team

 Moving Costs

-Professional movers, packing supplies, storage, cleaning services, and any overlap in housing costs between your old and new home.
-Consistently underestimated.
-Get quotes early — moving costs in the Lower Mainland are higher than most other Canadian markets and fluctuate significantly by season.
+Professional movers, packing, storage, and housing cost overlap.
+Moving costs in the Lower Mainland are generally higher than in most other Canadian markets and fluctuate significantly by season.

 $1,500–$8,000